nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_read.md

 ## Read ##

-API to support the retrieval of a single NRL pointer.
-This functionality is available for consumers and providers.
+Consumer interaction to support the retrieval of a single NRL pointer.

 ## Pre-requisites ##